rahulsbeelur/Movie-Recommendation-using-Scikit-learn/README.md

 ## Proof of Concept

 This project demonstrates the application of cosine similarity in recommending movies based on user input.
 The web interface is user-friendly, allowing users to receive movie recommendations effortlessly.

+## Hosting
+The Movie Recommender project is hosted on pythonanywhere, offering free-tier seamless hosting.